vihoikka/villehoikkala/_pages/cv.md

 Education
 ======
-* PhD in Molecular Biology, University of Jyväskylä (2020)
+* PhD in Cell and molecular biology, University of Jyväskylä (2020)
-* MSc in Molecular Biology, University of Jyväskylä (2016)
+* MSc in Cell and molecular biology, University of Jyväskylä (2016)
-* BSc in Molecular Biology (IT as minor), University of Jyväskylä (2012)
+* BSc in Cell and molecular biology (IT as minor), University of Jyväskylä (2012)

 Work experience
 ======